swcarpentry/make-novice/episodes/01-intro.md

 > often as the second most frequent word.
 This is [Zipf's Law][zipfs-law].
 {: .callout}

-We've compiled our raw data, the books we want to analyze (check out e.g. `head books/isles.txt`) and have prepared several Python scripts that together make up our analysis pipeline.
+We've compiled our raw data i.e. the books we want to analyze and have prepared several Python scripts that together make up our analysis pipeline.

+Let's take quick look at one of the books using the command `head books/isles.txt`.

 Our directory has the Python scripts and data files we we will be working with: